tact1m4n3/NoTransfer/README.md

 # NoTransfer
-> A sort of WeTransfer, but don't always get the proper file back
+> A sort of WeTransfer, but you don't always get the proper file back...

 ## Story :innocent:
 This lovely project was built for the April Timathon of 2022.
 We did our best to fit into the theme: *Make things a bit less ordinary*.
-This wasn't the first idea we had in mind, but since we had some tehnichal difficulties with the first one, we went with the latter one.
+This wasn't the first idea we had in mind, but since we had some technical difficulties implementing the first one, we went with the latter one.
 I think it was a good choice since we are really happy about how this project turned out.
 We hope you will like it as well...

 ## Team :sunglasses: :handshake: :sunglasses:
 - Tudor Dicu
 - Vlad Bonciu

 ## Try it :point_left:
 The website is live at https://notransfer-c7ebf.web.app.
-If you want to run the website on your local machine, it is very easy to set up:
+If you want to run it on your local machine, it's very easy to set up:
 1. Create a local web server.
 ```
 python run.py